hablapps/LensAlgebra/README.md

-# Lens Algebra
+# Towards Optic-Based Algebraic Theories

-This repository contains Coq definitions and theorems revolving around very well-behaved *lenses* and *MonadState*.
-They are summarized in the following table.
+This repository contains the supplementary material associated to the article *Towards Optic-Based Algebraic Theories: the Case of Lenses* (J. López-González and Juan M. Serrano), submitted to *Trends in Functional Programming 2018*.
+In essence, it contains Coq definitions and theories revolving around very well-behaved *lenses* and *MonadState*.
+They are summarized in the following figure.

 ![alt text](figure.jpg)